-INVOLMENT OF CITIZENS AND YOUTH, KEY TO SUCCESFUL DEMOCRACY in ECOWAS Member States
+INVOLMENT OF CITIZENS AND YOUTH, KEY TO SUCCESFUL DEMOCRACY IN ECOWAS MEMBER STATES

 A panelist at the 2023 international conference of the ECOWAS Court, Professor Oumarou Narey, has cast doubt on the efficacy of West Africa’s constitutional convergence principles of 2001 as the panacea for ensuring political stability in the region following the resurgence of military dictatorships in the region compounded by efforts at tenure elongation by elected leaders.